“Oi, da’ – there’s a feyor at the door!”

 He glances at my work—reams of soft, thick paper, thoroughly spoiled by my own ink-smeared script.
 I have not shared their purpose, and he has not dared ask.

 Nor will I share.
 It is not a burden for Terrance to carry.
 I rise, smoothing down the velvet of my jacket.
 “Perhaps this feyor has something of interest to say.”

 He has, as it turns out, much more than that.

-Rumor has it he’s run away, somehow abandoned the Silver Dawning like some madcap jester, but I had not credited it fully true.
+Rumor had it of late that it he’d run away, somehow abandoned the Silver Dawning like some madcap jester, but I had not credited it fully true.
 Royalty among Fey do not make escapes, madcap or otherwise.
 They cannot, as the thousands and thousands of years have shown.

 Clearly, this one has tried.
 He looks as though he’s spent at least one night underneath a bush, which does not bode well for this conversation.

 I skip the steps of introduction for we have danced them before.
 “Good evening, John.
 Would you like some tea?”